dh4445666/google-photos-bulk-deleter/README.md

 # Google Photos Bulk Deleter

-A Chrome extension to bulk delete your Google Photos in one click — no coding needed.
+A Chrome extension to bulk delete your Google Photos in one click — no coding or console help needed.

 ## Features
 - **One-Click Deletion**: Automatically selects and deletes photos in batches.